Information For Authors

 - Open Access Policy

 - NIH/HHMI Wellcome Trust Policies

 - Self-Archiving Policy

 Mary Ann Liebert, Inc. Submission Benefits Package

-Your submission to The Journal of Alternative and Complementary Medicine: Research on Paradigm, Practice, and Policy provides you with robust tools and support to ensure maximum impact and readership for your work.
+Your submission to The Journal of Alternative and Complementary Medicine: The Paradigm, Practice, and Policy Advancing Integrative Health provides you with robust tools and support to ensure maximum impact and readership for your work.
 By submitting your manuscript, you’ll receive:

 - Rapid, rigorous peer-review and editorial attention